EOP-OMB/federal-program-inventory/website/pages/search.md

   - title: Womens Bureau
   title: Department of Labor
 - sub_categories:
-  - title: Bureau of African Affairs
-  - title: Bureau of Conflict and Stabilization Operations
-  - title: 'Bureau of Counterterrorism '
-  - title: Bureau of Democracy, Human Rights and Labor
-  - title: Bureau of East Asian and  Pacific Affairs
   - title: Bureau of Economic and Business Affairs
-  - title: Bureau of Educational and Cultural Affairs
-  - title: 'Bureau of Energy Resources '
-  - title: Bureau of European and Eurasian Affairs
-  - title: Bureau of Intelligence and Research
   - title: Bureau of International Security and Nonproliferation
-  - title: Bureau of Near Eastern Affairs
-  - title: Bureau of Oceans and International Environmental and Scientific Affairs
-  - title: Bureau of Population, Refugees, and Migration
-  - title: Bureau of Western Hemisphere Affairs
   - title: Department of State
-  - title: International Narcotics and Law Enforcement Affairs
   - title: Office of Overseas Schools
   - title: Office of U.S. Global Aids Coordinator
   - title: Office of the Coordinator for Cyber Issues
   - title: Office of the Coordinator of U.S. Assistance to Europe and Eurasia
-  - title: Office of the Secretary of State
   - title: Office to Monitor and Combat Trafficking in Persons
   - title: Political Military Affairs/ Weapons Removal and Abatement
   - title: Secretary's Office of Global Women's Issues
   - title: U.S. Permanent Mission to the Organization of American States
-  - title: 'Under Secretary for Public Diplomacy and Public Affairs '
-  - title: Unspecified
   title: Department of State
 - sub_categories:
   - title: Federal Aviation Administration (FAA)